All About Troy Museum

 Second Floor of Troy Museum

 The most important work of this floor for me is the Poliyxena Sarcophagus, which was unearthed in 1994 and represents the Persian domination (and the events of the Trojan War) in Troy.
-You should definitely examine this wonderful Sarcophagus for some time.
+You should examine this wonderful Sarcophagus for some time.
 It will leave you truly astonished.

 Third Floor of Troy Museum

 The settlement in Troy and its surroundings continued in the principalities during the Ottoman period.
 Engravings and photographs describing the Ottoman settlements and the importance of the Dardanelles in the early Ottoman Empire are exhibited on this floor.
-The ongoing pottery tradition, stonework and social life are explained with stone works, coins and ceramics
+The ongoing pottery tradition, stonework, and social life are explained with stone works, coins, and ceramics

 In addition, the history of the excavations that have been going on since the 19th century and the stories of archaeologists are displayed on this floor.